• 4.5/5 out of 209+ reviews.

 1. Exercise regularly

-2. Avoid caffeinated drinks before bedtime
+2. Avoid caffeine-containing drinks before bedtime

 3. Establish a routine